HEnquist/camilladsp/README.md

 # Configuration

 ## The YAML format
 CamillaDSP is using the YAML format for the configuration file.
-This is a standard format that was chosen because of its nice readable syntax.
+It is a standard format that was chosen because of its nice readable syntax.

-The Serde library is used for reading the configuration.
+This section is a very brief introduction to the YAML format that is intended to cover only what is needed to read and write CamillaDSP config files.
+Please see the full [YAML specification](https://yaml.org/) for more details.

 There are a few things to keep in mind with YAML.
 The configuration is a tree, and the level is determined by the indentation level.
 For YAML the indentation is as important as opening and closing brackets in other formats.
 If it's wrong, Serde might not be able to give a good description of what the error is, only that the file is invalid.
 If you get strange errors, first check that the indentation is correct.